What is this medication?

 - liver disease

-- an unusual or allergic reaction to interferon, albumin, or other medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to interferon beta-1b, other interferons, albumin, mannitol, or other medications, foods, dyes, or preservatives

 - pregnant or trying to get pregnant